 Make sure you get the right length for your requirements.
 Long cables are ideal for passengers who also need to charge their gear, while short ones are much better for powering your phone when it’s in a holder a few inches above the charger.Buy on Amazon

-Best for Safety: SlimK Rechargeable LED Road Flares
+Best for Safety: Ecoangel Rechargeable LED Road Flares

 Obviously nobody wants to have a breakdown, or be involved in a road accident.
 If the worst does happen, though, you’ll want to warn other drivers to slow down and take extra care.

 Each of the three beacons has a magnetic base that lets you attach them to the hood, trunk, or roof of your vehicle.
 The higher they sit, the more visible they are to oncoming drivers.
-If you do choose to put them on the road, the flares are rated to withstand a 6000-pound vehicle driving over them.
+If you do choose to put them on the road, the flares are rated to withstand the weight of a vehicle driving over them.

-One of the few models that’s rechargeable rather than requiring AAA batteries, this pack comes with both car and wall chargers for that purpose.
+One of the few models that’s rechargeable rather than requiring AAA batteries, this pack comes with a USB cable for that purpose.
 A small storage bag keeps everything together and ready to use.Buy on Amazon

 Best for Older Vehicles: Nulaxy Bluetooth Car FM and Aux Adapter